-- The contractor is liable
+- The Contractor shall be liable

-- for culpable injury to life, limb or health and
+- for culpable injury to life, limb or health, and

-- The contractor is finally liable
+- The contractor is ultimately liable

 - in case of fraudulently concealed defects and assumed guarantee for the quality of the goods as well as